Restaurant Fire Suppression Maintenance

 Discharge and Recharge Record..
 If the system activated, this record documents the recharge, nozzle inspection, and re-certification — required before GFD will allow the kitchen to reopen.

-Top restaurant fire suppression system inspection violations in Glendale
+Top restaurant fire suppression maintenance violations in Glendale

 Expired inspection tag posted in the kitchen — or no tag at all.
 Glendale Fire Department enforces the six-month interval independently from LA County Fire, and an overdue tag is a citable violation on the spot.